s110719005/solutionChallenge/README.md

-# solutionChallenge
+# Solution Challenge
 Hi, we are team Teamchy!

-This is our Flutter application.
+The project is Teachy, a Flutter application.

 To open the file, you need to download this project first.

-Next, you can create a Flutter project in terminal and name it flutter_application_1.
+Second, you can create a Flutter project in terminal and name it flutter_application_1.(So the import files won't occur erros)

-A new Flutter project.

-## Getting Started
+Next,drag the file you just download into flutter_application_1, and cover all the file.

+Finally, you can run the app via andoid studio code or terminal!

+## Some Flutter informations

 This project is a starting point for a Flutter application.